 The negotiation can be done either directly or through a legit debt management company.
 Normally a creditor would agree to a debt settlement when you have not made any payments for at least six to nine months and your debt does not have any collateral – this is normally a credit card debt or unsecured credit lines.

-In some cases the original creditor sells the debt to a debt collection agency for mach less of what is owned as a total amount.
+In some cases, the original creditor sells the debt to a debt collection agency for much less of what is owned as a total amount.
 In general collection agencies have more aggressive tactics in their attempts to collect the debt.
 But since they purchased the debt at a discount from your original creditor, you may be able to settle even for less.

 Once the debt settlement amount is negotiated make sure you get it in writing and signed by an authorized employee or account manager.
 Read carefully the terms of the debt settlement.
 If acceptable make sure you make the full payment before the deadline stated in the settlement.